sudo-tee/MediaSpeed/README.md

 - Everything is still very experimental

-- Right now MediaSpeed is only a scraper/indexer with a rest API, there is no gui
+- Right now MediaSpeed is only a scraper/indexer with a rest API

 - To create libraries you need to post them with the API